jcjohnson/densecap/README.md

 # im2p
-Tensorflow implement of paper: [A Hierarchical Approach for Generating Descriptive Image Paragraphs](http://cs.stanford.edu/people/ranjaykrishna/im2p/index.html)

-We donot fine-tunning the parameters, but this model can get the following scores:
-![metric scores](https://github.com/chenxinpeng/im2p/blob/master/img/metric_scores.png)

 ## Note
 This repository is not being actively maintained due to lack of time and interest.
 My sincerest apologies to the open source community for allowing this project to stagnate.
 I hope it was useful for some one of you as a jumping-off point.

+## Introduction
+Tensorflow implement of paper: [A Hierarchical Approach for Generating Descriptive Image Paragraphs](http://cs.stanford.edu/people/ranjaykrishna/im2p/index.html)

+We donot fine-tunning the parameters, but this model can get the following scores:
+![metric scores](https://github.com/chenxinpeng/im2p/blob/master/img/metric_scores.png)

 ## Step 1
 Download the [VisualGenome dataset](http://visualgenome.org/), we get the two files: VG_100K, VG_100K_2.
 According to the paper, we download the training, val and test splits json files.
 These three json files save the image names of train, validation, test data.